dxant/Excel-Project/README.md

 ## Introduction
 This project is an interactive sales dashboard created in Microsoft Excel to analyze and visualize Adidas sales data of United States

-## Dashboard File
-My final dashboard is in

 ## Excel Skills Used
 The following Excel skills were utilized for analysis: